mohitpanchal09/totalitycorp-frontend-challenge/README.md

 -You can access the live demo of this project: [https://totalitycorp--frontend--challenge.vercel.app/].

-## Screenshots

-[You can include screenshots of your project here to showcase the UI and functionality.]

 ## Feedback and Contact

 I welcome any feedback or questions regarding this project.
 Please feel free to reach out to me: